jomof/ndk-build-meet-cdep/README.md

-# OpenSSL on Android Studio using ndk-build Integration
+# CDep on Android Studio using ndk-build Integration
-This is a sample project that uses OpenSSL (http://openssl.org) in an Android Gradle project using the [CDep](https://github.com/jomof/cdep) dependency management tool to download the OpenSSL package rather than building it.
+This is a sample project that uses Boost (http://boost.org) in an Android Gradle project using the [CDep](https://github.com/jomof/cdep) dependency management tool to download the Boost package rather than building it.

 ![Screen Shot](Screenshot.png)